seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab01-Design-a-Governance-Solution/LabIntro.md

 ## Objectives

-In this lab, you will:
+After completing this lab, you will be able to:

-+ Exercise 1: Create Management Groups and assign Subscriptions
+ - Create Management Groups and assign Subscriptions
-+ Exercise 2: Manage Governance via Azure Policy
+ - Manage Governance via Azure Policy

 ## Estimated timing: 100 minutes
 ## Solution Architecture